 On this episode of Dare to Lead

-A heartfelt and honest conversation with writer, creator, and former tech entrepreneur, Chad Sanders on Black Magic: What Black Leaders Learned from Trauma and Triumph.
-Chad shares his stories and interviews from fifteen leaders across industries on transformative leadership.
-There are critical teachings here for all of us – in fact, it’s our organization’s first group read of 2021.
+A heartfelt and honest conversation with writer, creator, and former tech entrepreneur Chad Sanders on Black Magic: What Black Leaders Learned From Trauma and Triumph.
+Chad shares his stories and interviews from 15 leaders across industries on transformative leadership.
+There are critical teachings here for all of us—in fact, it’s our organization’s first group read of 2021.

 Listen to the episode